flokkr/docker-spark/README.md

 ## TODO

-R and python interfaces are not yet supported (at least in this images)
+R interface is not yet supported (at least in this images)